jakewaldron/PlexEmail/README.md

 * web_enabled - Enable the creation of the web page
 * web_domain - Domain name of the web page
 * web_path - Path on the domain to the web page
+* web_delete_previous_images - True to delete all .jpg images in the web image folder prior to copying over current images

 #####Email
 * email_enabled - Enable the creation and sending of an email
 * email_individually - True to send out emails individually to each address in the email_to setting
 * email_to - Array of email addresses to send the email
 * email_from - Email address to send the email from
+* email_from_name - Friendly name of sender
 * email_smtp_address - SMTP address of the email service
 * email_smtp_port - SMTP port of the email service
 * email_username - SMTP authentication username